-The District anticipates that it will finance a portion of its Capital Improvement Program through the issuance of Additional Bonds (as hereinafter defined), VRA Subordinate Obligations (as hereinafter defined), and other Indebtedness subordinate to Indebtedness secured by the Trust Agreement ("Junior Obligations").
-The District currently anticipates that it will issue approximately \$50,000,000 Subordinate Wastewater Revenue Bonds, Series 2016B on or about April 1, 2016, to finance its Capital Improvement Program and refund the Subordinate Wastewater Revenue Bonds, Series 2011.
-Aside from the Series 2016B Bonds, subject to the factors set forth in this paragraph and the following paragraph, however, the District currently has no plans to issue Additional Bonds, VRA Subordinate Obligations or other Indebtedness for Capital Improvement Program costs prior to December 31, 2016.
-See "SECURITY AND SOURCES OF PAYMENT-Outstanding Senior Obligations," -Additional Senior Obligations," and "-Additional Parity Obligations."
+The District anticipates that it will finance a portion of its Capital Improvement Program ("Capital Improvement Program" or "CIP") through the issuance of Additional Bonds (as hereinafter defined), VRA Subordinate Obligations (as hereinafter defined), and other Indebtedness subordinate to Indebtedness secured by the Trust Agreement ("Junior Obligations").
+See "SECURITY AND SOURCES OF PAYMENT-Outstanding Senior Obligations," "-Additional Senior Obligations," "-Parity Obligations," and "-Additional Parity Obligations."
 Any acceleration of the Capital Improvement Program could result in an acceleration of the date and, potentially, an increase the size of any issuance of Indebtedness by the District.